jyutzler/Bridge-Systems/system.md

 First discard is attitude for that suit.
 (See "Signals" below.)
 #### Leads
 Leads are:
 * top of touching honors and interior sequences.
-   * A from A–K–x
+* A from A–K–x-(x...)
+   * Q from partner either is singleton or promises J
+* K from A-K tight or A-K-J-(x)
+* Top of all doubletons (including honors)
 * 4th best from x-x-x-x or x-x-x-x-x
 * Bottom from T-x-x or better, top from x–x–x (BOSTON)

 #### Signals (Upside-Down Count and Attitude)
    1. Attitude (low encourages)